 February 27 – Mid-July, 2021 (SWU Main campus courses)

 Syracuse University is excited to offer a program option through our partnership with Southwest University (SWU) in Chongqing, China.
 Ranked Top 50 in China and one of the “211 project” “Double First-Class” universities, SWU hosts over 50,000 undergraduate and graduate students, and over 2,000 international students from over 90 countries.
 Chongqing is one of China’s largest cities, home to more than 30 million people and many cultural, historical and natural attractions.
 SWU is known for its reputable programs in Biology, Education, Psychology and Agriculture.

 While at at SWU, you will study alongside Syracuse and other students from SWU and other international universities.
 You will take 1 to 2 in-person course electives taught by SWU faculty, while also registering for 3 to 4 courses online with Syracuse University faculty.
 You will receive Syracuse University credit for all coursework completed.

-Course offerings will be determined in the next several weeks.
 Many classes will be held at the Overseas Learning Center (OLC) on Southwest University’s modern downtown campus, while others may also be held at SWU’s main campus.
 The OLC has been designated for students of universities outside of China who were unable to travel abroad, and it holds university classrooms and other necessary facilities.